 Tongues On Fire is a not-for-profit organisation and our goal is to provide a platform for independent film and arts with a link to South Asia.
 We celebrate South Asian culture, its vibrancy and its many dimensions through storytelling, live events, masterclasses and cinema screenings.
 The company provides a platform for emerging talent to showcase their work, offers networking occasions with industry leaders and provides wider learning opportunities for the filmmaking community.

 Tongues On Fire is also the producer of The UK Asian Film Festival, previously The London Asian Film Festival, which aims to entertain, inform and educate.
-This annual film festival has been going strong for over nineteen years and champions the arts and cinema, intertwining political and social messages with entertainment.
+This annual film festival has been going strong for over twenty years and champions the arts and cinema, intertwining political and social messages with entertainment.

 The UK Asian Film Festival